Greek Egg-Lemon Chicken Soup with Cauliflower Rice

 - Remove one cup hot broth from the soup and whisk into the egg mixture a little at a time.
 Then stir the egg-lemon mixture back into the soup and cook over the lowest possible heat until it thickens, but do not boil.

-- Some Greeks make this soup with just chicken stock, rice, and the Avgolemono sauce, but I always like the pieces of chicken in the soup.
+- Some Greeks make this soup with just chicken stock, rice, and the Avgolemono sauce, but I like the pieces of chicken in the soup.

-Easy Low-Carb Greek Chicken Bake
+- Greek Chicken Bake

-Marinate All Day Greek Lemon Chicken
+- Greek Lemon Chicken

-Low-Carb Grilled Greek Chicken Packets
+- Greek Chicken Foil Packets

-Instant Pot Low-Carb Greek Chicken Tacos
+- Instant Pot Greek Chicken Tacos

-Very Greek Grilled Chicken
+- Very Greek Grilled Chicken

 Ingredients